alejoalvarez/java/Java Core/20 - Exceptions.md

 ## Difference between Checked and Unchecked Exceptions

-**Checked Exception**
+`Checked Exception`

-The classes which directly inherit Throwable class except RuntimeException and Error are known as checked exceptions e.g. IOException, SQLException etc. Checked exceptions are checked at compile-time.
+ - The classes which directly inherit `Throwable` class except `RuntimeException` and `Error` are known as **checked exceptions** e.g. IOException, SQLException etc.
+ - Checked exceptions are checked at `compile-time`.
 If the method contains the code that throws a checked exception, the programmer must provide a mechanism to catch it in the same method.

-**Unchecked Exception**
+ - Extends `java.lang.Exception`.
+ - try-catch explicitly

+`Unchecked Exception`
-The classes which inherit RuntimeException are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
+- The classes which inherit `RuntimeException` are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.

-**Error**
-Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError etc.

-**Checked** – Extends ```java.lang.Exception```, for recoverable condition, try-catch the exception explicitly, compile error.
-**Unchecked** – Extends ```java.lang.RuntimeException```, for unrecoverable condition, like programming errors, no need try-catch, runtime error.
+- Unchecked exceptions are checked at `runtime`.
+- Extends `java.lang.RuntimeException`
+- No need try-catch

 ## Java Exception Methods